 Any kind that you'd like!
 Sea salt, pink Himalayan salt, or Kosher salt are just a few ideas.

 I love putting this on snacks like popcorn and chips.
-But, I also put it on other snack items like salsa or guacamole.
+I also put it on other snack items like salsa or guacamole.
 And, of course, I love sprinkling a little bit on top of my dark chocolate and caramel.

-Yes, microdosing THC is really the only outcome of this recipe (one can only eat so much salt at once!).
+Yes, microdosing THC is really the only outcome of this recipe; one can only eat so much salt at once!
 This option may be a good way to introduce cannabis in small amounts throughout the day.

 More Cannabis Recipes You Will Love